Dopant-induced stabilization of three-dimensional charge order in cuprates: Stable and metastable magnetic orders

 In this section, we provide a detailed analysis of the stable and metastable magnetically ordered states on CuO$_2$ bilayers.
 In all calculations below, we use the lowest-energy dopant alignments from Appendix~\ref{app:metastable_crystal}, and allow all atoms to develop local moments.
 Consequently, the energy differences among the configurations presented here result solely from the different magnetic configurations, eliminating the effect of different dopant alignments.
 For all the calculations, we find that the Pr dopants spontaneously exhibit AFM ordering, consistent with experimental observations~\cite{kebede1989magnetic}, and show a slight energy preference (up to about 2 meV per Pr atom) relative to ferromagnetic (FM) ordering.
 In the following, we will focus on the magnetic configurations on the CuO$_2$ planes, while leaving Pr dopants (if they exist) to be AFM ordered.

 We first extend the ground state configuration of pristine YBCO7 shown in Fig.~\ref{fig:DFT_charge_order}(d) to a $3\times4\times1$ supercell by replicating the original $3\times2\times1$ supercell along the $b$-axis.
 This expanded supercell allows exploration of additional possible spin alignments along the $b$-axis beyond the AFM configuration discussed in the main text.
 Representative stable and metastable states are illustrated in Fig.~\ref{fig:app_mag_ab}.
-Fig.~\ref{fig:app_mag_ab}(a) corresponds directly to the ground state presented in the main text (Fig.~\ref{fig:DFT_charge_order}(d)), whereas Figs.~\ref{fig:app_mag_ab}(b)-(c) depict metastable states featuring spin misalignments along the $b$-axis, where certain nearest-neighbor spins are parallel.
-Such spin misalignments incur energy penalties significantly larger than the energy scales of interest discussed in the main text.
+Fig.~\ref{fig:app_mag_ab}(a) corresponds directly to the ground state presented in the main text (Fig.~\ref{fig:DFT_charge_order}(d)), whereas Figs.~\ref{fig:app_mag_ab}(b)-(c) depict metastable states featuring spin misalignments along the $b$-axis, where certain nearest-neighbor spins are parallel; equivalently, one can view these metasable states as having kinks.
+Such spin misalignments (kinks) incur energy penalties significantly larger than the energy scales of interest as discussed in the main text, and hence we justifiably assume that the domain walls are straight along the $b$-axis.

 Subsequently, all calculations presented below use a $6\times2\times1$ supercell, facilitating various arrangements of CO domain walls within the $ac$ plane and enabling the extraction of effective interactions between these domain walls.